Regularized Online Allocation Problems: Fairness and Beyond: Introduction

+Online allocation problems with resource constraints have abundant real-world applications and, as such, have been extensively studied in computer science and operations research.
+Prominent applications can be found in internet advertising~\citep{Feldman2010}, cloud computing~\citep{badanidiyuru2018bwk}, {allocation of food donations to food banks~\citep{lien2014sequential}, rationing of a social goods during a pandemic~\citep{mansahdi2021fair}, ride-sharing~\citep{nanda2020balancing}, workforce hiring~\citep{dickerson2019balancing}, inventory pooling~\citep{jiang2019achieving} among others.}

 The literature on online allocation problems focuses mostly on optimizing additively separable objectives such as the total click-throughout rate, revenue, or efficiency of the allocation.
-In many settings, however, decision makers are also concerned about ancillary objectives such as fairness across advertisers, avoiding under-delivery of impressions, balancing the load across serves, or avoiding saturating resources.
+In many settings, however, decision makers are also concerned about ancillary objectives such as fairness across agents, group-level fairness, avoiding under-delivery of resources, balancing the load across servers, or avoiding saturating resources.
 These metrics are, unfortunately, non-separable and cannot be readily accommodated by existing algorithms that are tailored for additively separable objectives.
 Thus motivated, in this paper, we introduce the \emph{regularized online allocation problem}, a variant that includes a non-linear regularized acting on the total resource consumption.
 The introduction of a regularizer allows the decision maker to simultaneously maximize an additively separable objective together with other metrics such as fairness and load balancing that are non-linear in nature.

 More formally, we consider a finite horizon model in which requests arrive repeatedly over time.
 The decision maker is endowed with a fixed amount of resources that cannot be replenished.
-Each arriving requests is presented with a concave reward function and a consumption matrix.
-After observing the request, the decision makers needs to take an action that generates a reward and consumes resources.
+Each arriving request is presented with a non-linear reward function and a consumption function.
+After observing the request, the decision makers need to take an action that generates a reward and consumes resources.
 The objective of the decision maker is to maximize the sum of the cumulative reward and a regularizer that acts on the total resource consumption.
 (Our model can easily accommodate a regularizer that acts on other metrics such as, say, the cumulative rewards by adding dummy resources.)